evedata.evefile.entities.metadata module

 As obvious from the UML diagram, the last option has been chosen.
 The name

-“DeviceMetadata” resembles the hierarchy in the scml.setup
+“DeviceMetadata” resembles the hierarchy in the scml.setup module and

 clearly distinguishes actual devices from datasets not containing data